Reed-Carter/Portfolio-Landing-Page/README.md

 ## Known Bugs

 * Column lengths do not auto adjust to fill the space between columns
+* thumbnails used as hyperlinks do not show after being pushed to github pages
 ## License

 MIT License